aj-valentine/Cryptocurrencies/README.md

-# Cryptocurrencies
+# Unsupervised Machine Learning
-Using unsupervised learning models to find information about Cryptocurrencies
+This analysis includes unsupervised learning models to find information about Cryptocurrencies.